spatialos/UnrealGDK/docs/README.md

 # The SpatialOS GDK for Unreal (pre-alpha) documentation on GitHub

-This documentation on GitHub is a copy of the GDK documentation on the [SpatialOS documentation website](https://docs.improbable.io/unreal/pre-alpha).
+This documentation on GitHub is a copy of the [GDK documentation on the SpatialOS documentation website](https://docs.improbable.io/unreal/pre-alpha).
 Due to this, the internal links do not work and the image links are broken.

-The documentation contents are as listed below, however, we recommend you use the [SpatialOS documentation website](https://docs.improbable.io/unreal/pre-alpha).
+The GDK's documentation on GitHub is listed below, however, we recommend you use the GDK documentation on the SpatialOS documentation website.

 #### Introduction
 * [Repository readme](../README.md) (the same as the website index page)